How to Use NEC Table 310.16 for Conductor Ampacity

 - Use the Right Column: The distinction between copper vs aluminum ampacity is significant.
 Double-check that you are using the correct material column.

 - Understand the Complete Picture: Proper overcurrent protection sizing, grounding conductor sizing, and load calculations are all part of a compliant installation.
-Knowing a specific value like the 8 gauge wire amp rating (or amp capacity of 8 gauge wire) is just one piece of the puzzle.
+Knowing a specific value like the 8 gauge wire amp rating (or amp capacity of 8 gauge wire) is only one piece of the puzzle.

 Frequently Asked Questions (FAQ)